badvision/lawless-legends/Platform/C64/README.txt

 Tools used:
 	64tass compiler
-	GangEd for tiles (data saved separately as videomem, colormem and bitmap) and fonts SpritePad for sprites
+	GangEd and Pixcen used for tiles (data saved separately as videomem, colormem and bitmap), bitmap part for fonts saved under fonts.map filename
+	SpritePad for sprites